Brimm Medical Arts High School

 Dr. Charles E. Brimm Medical Arts High School (Brimm Medical Arts) is a four-year magnet public high school with a "break the mold" vision focused directly on medicine, dentistry, nursing, allied health professions and other ancillary health care areas.
-This school serves students in ninth through twelfth grades from Camden in Camden County, New Jersey, United States, as part of the Camden City Public Schools.
+This school serves students in ninth through twelfth grades from Camden in Camden County, in the U.S. state of New Jersey, as part of the Camden City School District.
 The school opened in 1994 with a freshman class of 60 students.
+It was the first magnet school in that city.

-As of the 2021–22 school year, the school had an enrollment of 205 students and 25.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.0:1.
-There were 129 students (62.9% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 174 students and 24.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.1:1.
+There were 93 students (53.4% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.

 History

 The school opened on the campus of Our Lady of Lourdes Medical Center in September 1994 as Medical Arts High School, with an initial class of 60 students.